RpNation/discourse-rpn-bbcode/BBCode Tags.md

 ## TAG-001: Image Float

 :exclamation: Supports both inline and block level.
-It will use span or div depending on the context.
+However it will only use div.
 Everything else is the same.

 ```
 [imageFloat=left]insert image tag here[/imageFloat]